-Facing a Life-threatening Illness Health Coaching Session August, 2017
+Facing a Life-threatening Illness (Quality Life Forum Support Series) Health Coaching Session August, 2017

 The shocking news came in - your doctor informed you that a life-threatening diagnosis has been confirmed from your tests.

 This just happened to a longtime family friend of mine, who has been healthy and active, but now became a late stage lung cancer patient with metastasis in the brain and bones.
 As most cancer has no significant symptoms in early stage, it often develops quietly and quickly.
 It can happen to anyone at any time.
 It becomes a turning point to change your life forever.